 Many Iowa companies rely on various forms of proprietary information as a core part of their business.
 They want to protect trade secrets like their customer lists, sensitive marketing information, non-patented inventions, software, formulas and recipes, techniques, processes, and other knowledge that gives them a business edge.
 How does Iowa law help to safeguard such trade secrets?

-Information is more likely to be considered a trade secret if it is:
+In legal terms, information is more likely to be considered a trade secret if it is:

-Iowa’s version of the Uniform Trade Secrets Act refers to the theft of trade secrets as misappropriation.
-Under Iowa law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means -- theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
+Iowa’s version of the UTSA refers to the theft of trade secrets as misappropriation.
+Under Iowa law, "misappropriation" means the acquisition of a trade secret by someone who knows or has reason to know that it was acquired by improper means, such as theft, bribery, misrepresentation, or breach of or inducement of a breach of duty to maintain secrecy.

 Iowa prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Iowa company was unaware it possessed purloined trade secrets, it can still be prosecuted under Iowa law if it should have known.

 The penalties for a violation of this statute include a potential prison term of 15 years and fines up to $5 million, depending on whether the defendant is an individual or a corporation.
 A private party can still sue for trade secret theft even if the federal government files a criminal case under the Economic Espionage Act.